dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 At least there's some sanity to be found.
 The [discussion is ongoing][ants].

 Silent payments aren't a panacea either, mind you.
 They are [meant to be non-interactive][non-interactive], as Calle pointed out.
 And on top of that they will create on-chain transactions just the same, bringing fee pressure and bloating the UTXO set just the same.

+One last thing: zaps and numerology go hand-in-hand.
+21 sats here, 69,420 sats there, palindrome zaps, etc. We can't do any of that if we hit the chain directly because broadcasting the exact amount would make it trivial for an attacker to identify the actual transaction.
+Which means any sane proposal would have to use blinded or otherwise obfuscated amounts, destroying a large part of what makes zaps interesting.

 Long story short: zaps shouldn't touch the chain, and I should go touch grass.
 [Good night.][good-night]